Ma-Pe-Ma/Shutter-Controller/Wasm-client/ReadMe.md

 * [STB](https://github.com/nothings/stb) - library which loads the icon for the desktop window (the WASM version is served with a favicon)

 ## Build instructions

+The project uses CMake as the build system.
+First the protobuf project needs to be built and installed and then its installation location have to be specified in the [CmakeLists.txt](./CMakeLists.txt) (which explains the detailed steps for building and installing).
+The [Shutter.Proto](../ESP8266_Server/src/Shutter.proto) descriptor file has to be compiled with these commands:

+	set proto_path=/ShutterController/
+	protoc -I=%proto_path%/ESP8266_Server/src/ --cpp_out=%proto_path%/Wasm-client/src/ %proto_path%/ESP8266_Server/src/Shutter.proto

-The project uses CMake as the build system which does not need further configuration if it's built as a WASM module.
+Apart from this, this module does not need further configuration if it's built as a WASM module.
 However the resources/built files have to be served with an [external server](../ESP8266_Server/ReadMe.md#Setting-up-the-external-resource-provider-server).

 The serving HTML page has to be served with the ESP itself just like the [HTML+JS client](../HTML+JS-client/ReadMe.md#configuration)

 For the desktop version only the [OpenSSL developer tools](https://wiki.openssl.org/index.php/Binaries) installation path is need to be set as it cannot be built with CMake.

-	set proto_path=/ShutterController/
-	protoc -I=%proto_path%/ESP8266_Server/src/ --cpp_out=%proto_path%/Wasm-client/src/ %proto_path%/ESP8266_Server/src/Shutter.proto

 ## Using the desktop version
 After building the following additional configuration is needed